 - Let cool for 10 minutes before turning out of the pans.
 Let the layers cool completely (completely!) before frosting.

-- To make the frosting beat the butter gradually with the sugar, adding the orange juice, vanilla, and enough cream to thin it to a nice spreadable consistency.
+- To make the frosting beat the butter gradually with the confectioner's sugar, adding the orange juice, vanilla, and enough cream to thin it to a nice spreadable consistency.
 If the frosting seems too thin, add a bit more sugar, and if it seems too thick, add a touch of cream.
 If your frosting is very lumpy, you can process it briefly in a food processor, it creates a perfectly silky texture.